valderan/simple-logger/docs/en/api_security.md

 ## FAQ

-- **How do I view active locks?** There is no dedicated interface.
-Login locks live in RAM; allowlist blocks depend solely on documents inside the `whitelists` collection.
+- **How do I view active locks?** Temporary and permanent IP bans are visible via `GET /api/settings/blacklist`; login lockouts still live in memory and expire automatically.
-- **Are system logs written when an IP is banned?** No. However, the system records invalid UUIDs and payloads inside the `logger-system` project, which helps detect faulty integrations.【F:api/src/api/controllers/logController.ts†L29-L59】
+- **Are system logs written when an IP is banned?** Yes. `blacklistGuard` records every denied request, and administrative changes to the blacklist are logged inside `logger-system` as well.
 - **What happens if I add a banned IP to the allowlist?** Access is restored after the cache refresh (up to one minute) or immediately after restarting the API.
 It does not clear login lockouts — you must wait or restart the service.【F:api/src/api/middlewares/ipWhitelist.ts†L12-L37】【F:api/src/api/utils/loginAttempts.ts†L11-L38】
 - **How do I clear a block caused by invalid UUID spam?** Add the sender IP to `Whitelist` and fix the UUID on the client.
 Wrong UUIDs are also logged in `logger-system`, aiding diagnosis.【F:api/src/api/controllers/logController.ts†L52-L59】